Skip to contents

 The res column in each of the data frames in the $runs field can contain the following values:

-• OK: either no error or warning was produced (in which case, the msg entry is left blank), or it was whitelisted (in which case, the message received is stored in msg).
+• OK: either no error or warning was produced (in which case, the msg entry is left blank), or it was whitelisted (in which case, the message received is stored in msg), or it was timed out (in which case, msg records that a timeout was applied).

-• SKIP: no test was run, either because the given name cannot be found, or it doesn't correspond to a function, or the function accepts no arguments, or the function contains a call to readline; the exact reason is given in msg.
+• SKIP: no test was run, either because the given name cannot be found, or it doesn't correspond to a function, or the function accepts no arguments, or more arguments were provided than the function accepts; the exact reason is given in msg.

 • WARN: a warning was thrown for which no whitelisting occurred and ignore_warnings = FALSE; its message is stored in msg.